sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ["Create a Container" and "Upload a Block Blob"](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).

 2. Create a Shared Access signature (SAS) token.
 Follow these steps to create a Service SAS:
     * Navigate to the license file blob and select Generate SAS, then click Generate blob SAS token and URL.
     * Make a note of the blob SAS URL for use during deployment.
 For details, see ["Using Shared Access Signatures"](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1).

-3. Create a Service SAS.
-Navigate to the license file blob and select **Generate SAS**, then click **Generate blob SAS token and URL.**

-4. Make a note of the blob SAS URL for use during deployment.
+3. Make a note of the blob SAS URL for use during deployment.

 ## Deployment Steps
 You can click the "Deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repository.